crypto-chassis/ccapi/README.md

 * Currently not working on Windows.
 * Troubleshoot:
   * "CMake Error at python/CMakeLists.txt:... (message): Require Python 3".
 Try to create and activate a virtual environment (managed by `venv` or `conda`) with Python 3.
+  * "Could NOT find OpenSSL, try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR (missing: OPENSSL_INCLUDE_DIR)".
+Try `cmake -DOPENSSL_ROOT_DIR=...`.
+On macOS, you might be missing headers for OpenSSL, `brew install openssl` and `cmake -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl`.
+  * "Fatal Python error: Segmentation fault".
+If the macOS version is relatively new and the Python version is relatively old, please upgrade Python to a relatively new version.

 ## Constants
 [`include/ccapi_cpp/ccapi_macro.h`](include/ccapi_cpp/ccapi_macro.h)